Freedom From Fear

 California, USA

 When I was young, fear was a strong influence on many aspects of my life.
-I’ve since come to understand that many people go through this, and that as a part of our development we learn how to overcome everyday fears.
+I’ve since come to understand that many people go through this, and that we learn how to overcome everyday fears as part of our development.
 But it took me a long time, and I needed the help of another person.

 Neebo did not live much longer.
 The vet told me her form of cancer was fatal even before symptoms arose, which slightly assuaged my guilt.

-Kathy and I are still friends, she and her husband in Washington, my wife and I in San Francisco.
-I often remind her of that day and what it did for me.
-25 years later, I have never let fear stop me from doing something I know I have to do.
+Kathy and I are still friends.
+She and her husband live in Washington, and my wife and I, in San Francisco.
+I often remind her of that day and what she did for me.
+Twenty-five years later, I have never let fear stop me from doing something I know I have to do.
 That’s the lesson I took from Kathy’s words that day in Tokyo, and it has served me well time and time again.

 Originally published as HeroicStories #799 on May 20, 2010